For Mark Antony — Roman general, Cleopatra’s destined consort — bathing was a prelude to power.

 Follow him through the sequence: tepidarium first, warm and humid, designed to ease muscles that carried the weight of empire.
 Then the caldarium, thick with steam that exorcised tension like bad spirits sweated out through skin.

-Next comes oil — not delicate dabbing, but generous pouring.
+Next comes oil; a generous pouring.
 Olive oil massaged by hands that understand exactly how much pressure a general's shoulders can bear.
 Galen praised such treatments for keeping bodies "supple" and blood flowing "like wine at banquet."
 The oil lifts grime, yes, but also the particular exhaustion that comes from making life-and-death decisions before breakfast.

 Heat, cold, oil, and touch — a ritual to ready the body for war, for politics… or for Cleopatra.